-Prague, June 12-14, 2014
+Prague, June 12th-14th, 2014

 A three-day international conference on the role of the concepts of heat, pneuma and soul in ancient Greek theories of life will take place in Prague, organized in cooperation between Charles University in Prague and the August-Boeckh-Antikezentrum, Humboldt-Universität zu Berlin.
-The organizers are Hynek Bartoš (Department of Philosophy, Charles University) and Colin Guthrie King (Institut für Philosophie, Humboldt-Universität zu Berlin).
+The organizers are Dr. Hynek Bartoš (Department of Philosophy, Charles University) and Dr. Colin Guthrie King (Institut für Philosophie, Humboldt-Universität zu Berlin).
 The confirmed speakers for the conference are Gabor Betegh (Central European University - Budapest), Klaus Corcilius (University of California/Berkeley), Pavel Gregorić (University of Zagreb), Richard King (Universität Bern), James Lennox (University of Pittsburgh), and Anna Marmodoro (University of Oxford).
-Geoffrey Lloyd (University of Cambridge) and Philip van der Eijk (Humboldt-Universität zu Berlin) will give comments.
+Geoffrey Lloyd (University of Cambridge) and Philip van der Eijk (Humboldt-Universität zu Berlin) will be commentators.

 To apply for presenting at the conference, please submit a proposal of 500-750 words to hynek.bartos@centrum.cz by November 30, 2013.
-Accommodation and some expenses for travel are available for those whose presentations are selected, particularly for early-career scholars.
+All travel and accommodation will be covered for those whose presentations are selected.